rootree/vk-footboller/README.md

 ## Overview

-VK Footboller is a football manager for social networks like Facebook, Odnoklassniki, VKontakte, etc. Idea of this game is to give friends play with each other, organize their own football teams, to be involved in competition in their university, city, or country, discuss.
+VK Footboller is a football manager for social networks like Facebook, Odnoklassniki, VKontakte, etc. A main idea of this game is to give friends in a social network an opportunity to play with each other, organize their own football teams, to be involved in championships in universities, cities, or countries.

-To add a new social network is a matter of using its API.
-Right now implemented only VKontakte's API, to add a new API is very easy step by creating a new class with the same Interface that VKontakte has.
+This game can be adapted for different social networks.
+Right now you can find this game only in VKontakte's, but to launch the game on a new social network is very easy, you need to create a new API adapter for the social network with the same Interface that VKontakte has.

-In order to see a working version of this game you need an account in VKontakte.
-The link for the game is https://vk.com/app2014049_4778426.
-On this moment, in VKontakte there are 220 000 players.
+In order to see a working version of the game you need an account in VKontakte (a link on the game https://vk.com/app2014049_4778426).
+On this moment, 220 000 players are installed the game in VKontakte.

 ## Architecture